18F/joining-18f/_positions/product-manager.md

 - Leading projects with cutting edge or complex technology, missions, or stakeholders, or a high degree of uncertainty, such as greenfield/startups, legacy migrations, projects at scale, or integrations
 - Use of innovation tools and methodologies such as Lean, Agile, Open Source, APIs, or UX
 - Leading cross functional teams to design, develop, and/or deliver digital products or services
 - Managing of a variety of relationships, such as internal, stakeholders, clients, or users

 ##Benefits
-GSA has been repeatedly named as one of the 'Best Place to Work' in the Federal Government.
+GSA has been repeatedly named as one of the 'Best Place[s] to Work' in the federal government.

-GSA offers its employees a wide range of benefits including: Federal health insurance plans (choose from a wide range of plans); Life insurance coverage with several options to choose from; Leave policies to help you take care of your personal, recreational and health care needs; Thrift Savings Plan (similar to a 401(k) plan); Flexible work schedules and telework; Transit and child care subsidies; and Training and development
+GSA offers its employees a wide range of benefits, including:
+* federal health insurance plans (choose from a wide range of plans);
+* life insurance coverage with several options to choose from;
+* leave policies to help you take care of your personal, recreational and health care needs;
+* Thrift Savings Plan (similar to a 401(k) plan);
+* flexible work schedules and telework;
+* transit and child care subsidies; and
+* training and development

-##Point of Contact:
+##Point of contact:
-Any questions regarding this position can be directed to Esther Chang via join18F@gsa.gov
+Any questions regarding this position can be directed to Esther Chang via join18F@gsa.gov.

-##Additional Information:
+##Additional information:
-**What To Expect Next**
+**What to expect next**
 Qualification for this position will be conducted following the Category Rating process.
 Candidates for this position are evaluated by our bonafide Subject Matter Experts by comparing your skills and experience as described in your application with the requirements of the position.
 If you are found to be a highly qualified candidate, you will be referred to the selecting official for further consideration.
 Whether or not you are contacted for an interview depends upon judgment of the selecting official.

-**Veterans’ Preference Information**
+**Veterans’ Preference information**
-There is no formal requirement for applying veteran's preference for excepted service positions.
-However, for this position, Veteran's’ Preference will be applied following the guidelines used under the Category Rating system.
-Information about Veteran’s Preference can be found here: https://www.opm.gov/policy-data-oversight/veterans-employment-initiative/vet-guide
+There is no formal requirement for applying Veterans’ Preference for excepted service positions.
+However, for this position, Veterans’ Preference will be applied following the guidelines used under the Category Rating system.
+Information about Veterans’ Preference can be found here: https://www.opm.gov/policy-data-oversight/veterans-employment-initiative/vet-guide

-**EEO Statement**
+**EEO statement**
 The United States Government does not discriminate in employment on the basis of race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service, or other non-merit factor. https://www.opm.gov/policy-data-oversight/diversity-and-inclusion/

-**Reasonable Accommodations Statement**
+**Reasonable accommodations statement**
 Federal agencies must provide reasonable accommodation to applicants with disabilities where appropriate.
 Applicants requiring reasonable accommodation for any part of the application and hiring process should contact the hiring agency directly.
 Determinations on requests for reasonable accommodation will be made on a case-by-case basis. https://www.opm.gov/policy-data-oversight/disability-employment/reasonable-accommodations/